francisaguilar21/fara-website/README.md

 ## Development

+First, make sure you're using `NVM` and use `Node 20.10.0`.

-First, run the development server:
+After, you can then run the development server:

 ```bash
 yarn dev